TommyR22/RaspberryPi-gettingStarted/README.md

 wget https://dl.eff.org/certbot-auto
 chmod a+x certbot-auto
 ```
-3. setup a server name on nginx:
-`sudo nano /etc/nginx/sites-available/default`
+2. setup a server name on nginx: `sudo nano /etc/nginx/sites-available/default`
 edit this line:`server_name www.your_domain_name.com;`

-2. certbot have some [plugins]https://certbot.eff.org/docs/using.html#getting-certificates-and-choosing-plugins) to automates both obtaining and installing certs.
+3. certbot have some [plugins](https://certbot.eff.org/docs/using.html#getting-certificates-and-choosing-plugins) to automates both obtaining and installing certs.
 In this case I'm using NGINX's plugin:
 `sudo ./certbot-auto --nginx`

+**NOTE**:probably you have to open port 443 on router to specify the tls-sni port to comunicate with certbot's server.

 Running this command will get a certificate for you and have Certbot edit your Nginx configuration automatically to serve it.
 If you're feeling more conservative and would like to make the changes to your Nginx configuration by hand, you can use the **certonly** subcommand.